Skip to content

 Research Assistant, PhD Student (Social Work, University of Windsor)

-Tori is currently a Master of Social Work student at the University of Windsor in the MSW working professionals program.
+Tori is a doctoral student in the School of Social Work at the University of Windsor.
+Tori obtained her Master of Social Work at the University of Windsor, through the working professionals program.
 She obtained her Bachelor of Arts in Psychology and Honours Bachelor of Social Work degrees from King’s University College at Western University.
 Tori describes herself as passionate about addressing violence against women, trauma, equitable access to healthcare, and enhancing social work knowledge and practice.
-Following her graduation from the MSW program, Tori will pursue a PhD in Social Work at the University of Windsor.
 If you would like to connect with Tori, feel free to reach out via email at vlewis8@uwo.ca.

 Israt Lipa, BSS, MSS (she/her)